 - Novel EMED Pressure Mapping System - platform

 - Protokinetics Zeno Gait Walkway - 26' walkway

 - APDM Mobility Lab Comprehensive Gait & Balance Analysis (5 x IMUs)

 - Cosmed K5 Wearable Metabolic Testing System

 - Aretech Zero-G Passive Gait Training System

-Stephen Hill, Ph.D., is the laboratory manager of the MARC, having joined SMU in December 2014.
+Stephen Hill, Ph.D., is the laboratory manager of the Motion Analysis Research Center, having joined SMU in December 2014.
 He has over 25 years of experience in kinesiology and biomechanics of human movement.
 His clinical and research work has included orthotics & prosthetics, back injury, and neurological disorders.
 Before coming to SMU, Steve collaborated in, developed, and managed multidisciplinary clinical and research motion analysis labs in Canada and the US, and taught several biomechanics courses.
 His primary research focus is on clinical and occupational applications of biomechanics of gait and posture.

 To check the bookings in the Motion Analysis Research Center, click here (daily, weekly, and monthly views available).